camilne9/election_analytics_blog/posts/prediction.md

 I simulated the election 10,000 times using the win probabilities determined by current polling averages and based on historical data on win rates for states with these polling averages.

 ![simulated electoral vote counts](../figures/simulated_electoral_vote.png)

+From this plot we can see that Trump